MahdiBaghbani/containers/docs/guides/multi-version-builds.md

 - One manifest per service
 - Group related versions together
 - Use comments to document version compatibility
+- Use `defaults` to reduce repetition when versions share configuration

 ### Maintenance

 - Archive old versions after EOL
 - Keep at least 2 recent versions
 - Test new versions before marking as `latest`
+- Extract common values to `defaults` to reduce file size and maintenance burden

 ---